1. Vacuum Plating

 Screen printing of other products

-Anodic Oxidation, it is mainly anodizing of aluminum.
-It uses the principle of electrochemistry to form an Al2O3 (alumina) film on the surface of aluminum and aluminum alloy.
-This layer of oxide film has special properties such as protection, decoration, insulation and abrasion resistance.
+Anodic oxidation, also known as anodizing, is a process primarily used for aluminum.
+It utilizes the principle of electrochemistry to create an Al2O3 (alumina) film on the surface of aluminum and aluminum alloys.
+This layer of oxide film possesses unique properties such as protection, decoration, insulation, and abrasion resistance.

 Typical products: Mobile phones, computers and other electronic products, mechanical parts, aircraft and automobile parts, precision instruments and radio equipment, daily necessities and architectural decoration.